cyjake/leoric/docs/best-practices.md

 }
 ```

+This example traverses the whole table without additional filters, so a primary-key range scan is efficient.
+For a filtered batch, make the cursor and ordering match the query's composite index.
+Put equality-filtered columns first, followed by the ordered cursor columns, and append the primary key as the final unique tie-breaker.
+For example, a query filtered by `tenantId` and `status` and paginated by `id` should normally have an index on `(tenant_id, status, id)`.
+Check the resulting plan with your database's `EXPLAIN` facility.

-Use an immutable cursor column where possible.
+Use immutable cursor columns where possible.
 See the [pagination guide]({% link querying.md %}) for limit/offset, composite cursors, and window-function pagination.

 ## Connection Pool Management